itskenzylimon/Activity/README.md

   runApp(const MyApp());
 }

-///to retrieve instnace of Memory in another dart file do:
+///to retrieve an instance of Memory in another dart file do:
 ///no need to pass filename:"memory.txt" since the filename created when initMemory() was called will not be overwritten Memory memory = Memory.instance();